soundasobject21/quick-start-api/README.md

 ## Retrieving someone else's data

+> If all you want to do is retrieve someone else's data, then you can completely ignore all of the steps in the [Making your data public](#making-your-data-public) section.

 To retrieve someone else's data, you will need:

 1. Their public `API_HOST` (should end in `.loca.lt`).
 This information can be found when the other party [starts their server](#️-each-time-thereafter--1)